Reviews You Can Rely On

 Espresso Quality

-The espresso pulled from the De'Longhi Stilosa is on the weak side because of the limited grounds that the machine will process at a time (14-gram max).
+The espresso pulled from the Stilosa is on the weak side because of the limited grounds that the machine can process at a time (15-gram max).
 Exacerbating this issue is that the water passing through the puck isn't evenly distributed, making for irregular extraction.
-As a result, the espresso is watery and bitter tasting — many testers noted that the crema was thin, too.
+As a result, the espresso is watery and bitter-tasting.
+We also found the crema to be thin and composed of larger bubbles that quickly dissipated.
 The machine does not allow the user to adjust to the pressure and to pre-infuse the grounds.
 That said, one can adjust the water ratio, but this adjustment rendered only minor improvements in shot quality.

 Ease of Use